apivideo/api.video-go-client/docs/PlayerThemes.md

     playerId := "pl14Db6oMJRH6SRVoOwORacK" // string | The unique identifier for the player.
     file := os.NewFile(1234, "some_file") // *os.File | The name of the file you want to use for your logo.
-    link := "link_example" // string | The path to the file you want to upload and use as a logo.
+    link := "link_example" // string | A public link that you want to advertise in your player.
+For example, you could add a link to your company.
+When a viewer clicks on your logo, they will be taken to this address.

-    res, err := client.PlayerThemes.UploadLogoFile(playerId, file, link)
+    res, err := client.PlayerThemes.UploadLogoFile(playerId, file)

     // you can also use a Reader instead of a File:
-    // client.PlayerThemes.UploadLogo(playerId, link, fileName, fileReader)
+    // client.PlayerThemes.UploadLogo(playerId, fileName, fileReader)

     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `PlayerThemes.UploadLogo``: %v\n", err)